 - Handmade is the process by which you create or craft your own products to sell on Amazon.

-- Lower cost to start: According to Jungle Scout’s study of more than 1,000 Amazon sellers, 12% of those doing arbitrage were able to launch Amazon businesses with less than $500, and about 32% did so for less than $1,000.
-By contrast, 80% of private label sellers spent $1,000 or more to launch.
+- Lower cost to start.
+According to Jungle Scout’s study of more than 1,000 Amazon sellers, 10% of those doing arbitrage were able to launch Amazon businesses with less than $500, and about 26% did so for less than $1,000.
+By contrast, 76% of private label sellers spent $1,000 or more to launch.

-- Faster to start: Two in five (33%) retail arbitrate sellers said they were able to launch Amazon businesses in less than one month.
-Only a 14% of private label sellers said the same.
+- Faster to start.
+25% of retail arbitrage sellers said they were able to launch Amazon businesses in less than one month.
+Only 14% of private label sellers said the same.

 Essentially, if you don’t already have a product to sell or have money to buy products at scale, arbitrage is a great, low-risk method of selling on Amazon.